 - Teacher’s Forum

 Meade Lux Lewis

 Lewis was a master boogie-woogie craftsman.
-He was heavily influenced by such boogie-woogie pioneers as Jimmy Yancey and Pine Top Smith.
-Lewis recorded "Honky Tonk Train Blues," his signature piece and a standard in the boogie-woogie repertoire, in 1927, though it wasn't released by Paramount Records until two years later.
+Such boogie-woogie pioneers as Jimmy Yancey and Pine Top Smith heavily influenced him.
+Lewis recorded "Honky Tonk Train Blues," his signature piece and a standard in the boogie-woogie repertoire, in 1927, though Paramount Records didn't release it until two years later.

 Lewis and his colleagues were booked to play the Café Society, a chic Manhattan club where the best boogie-woogie would be heard through 1941.
-Lewis remained in New York until that year, at which time interest in boogie-woogie had begun to wither a second time.
-He relocated to Los Angeles, where he resumed his club work and recording career.
-Lewis recorded for the ASCH label in 1944, though he and boogie-woogie were no longer vital parts of the blues scene.
+Lewis remained in New York until that year when interest in boogie-woogie began to wither again.
+He relocated to Los Angeles and resumed his club work and recording career.
+Lewis recorded for the ASCH label in 1944, though he and boogie-woogie were no longer vital to the blues scene.
 He also continued to perform, usually in small clubs and lounges.
-Lewis died in an automobile crash on February the 7th in 1964 in Minneapolis.
+Lewis died in an automobile crash in Minneapolis on February 7th, 1964.